“Stare. It is the way to educate your eye, and more. Stare, pry, listen, eavesdrop. Die knowing something. You are not here long.”

 “The guard is down and the mask is off.
 Even more than in lone bedrooms (where there are mirrors), people’s faces are in naked repose down in the subway.”
 Evans’ observation about his series of photographs accurately describes every one of the people involved.
 The older lady who is looking to her right, as if something captured her attention.
 Maybe her stop is next.
 The old man who looks sad.
 Maybe he had a death in the family.
 Does he have a family?
 Grandchildren?
 The young lady with a very strange and intense look.
 Maybe she has mental problems.
 Or she is just intense.
 Maybe her lover has left her.
 The fortyish man who looks upwards to his left, seemingly in a deep thought.
 Maybe he is thinking about his next project at work, or maybe he’s thinking about what his wife said to him that morning.
 The two men asleep, dead tired, maybe blue-collar workers, going home from a long day at work.
 The older gentleman who reads his newspaper undisturbed.
 He looks like a clerk, or a teacher.
 Is he really as intelligent as he looks?

 We attempt to give meaning to everything, to every image, sometimes making them more important than they really are, based on our own preconceptions and frustrations.
-We infuse the unknown people we see with our own ideas, problems, and/or prejudices.
+We infuse the strangers we see with our own ideas, problems, and/or prejudices.
 We give them sometimes the lives we would like to have, or a life worse than ours, just to make ourselves feel better.
 We imagine them, most of the times, being something they probably never were.

 The last three people are caught looking directly at the camera, probably looking at Evans himself, and most likely doing the same thing he was doing to them – watching the person in front of them: What is he thinking?
 Where does he come from?
 Where does he go?
 What does he want?
 We feel a connection with these persons.
 In a way, they could be any one of us.
 We can be photographed at any time without realizing.
 And any one of us or any image of us can become a mystery for others to ponder.